 A vegetarian/vegan since 1960 at age 14, I have always enjoyed cooking primarily with vegetables and creating non-traditional recipes.

-This recipe contains no sugar, only honey for sweetening.
+This recipe for "Honey Coconut Pudding Cake" contains no sugar—only honey for sweetening.
 A lot of folks have decided to forgo the pleasures of sugar but still experience a hankering for the taste of something rich and sweet from time to time.
 For those individuals who would like to limit or eliminate sugar intake, this cake offers a satisfying sweetness to tame that sweet tooth.

-This recipe can be completed in three easy stages:
+This recipe can be completed in three easy steps:

 - Baking the cake (6 ingredients)

 A Vegan Version